 On January 12, 2024, Golden Arrow announced that its wholly-owned Chilean subsidiary New Golden Explorations Chile SpA ("NGE"), entered into an option agreement (the "Option Agreement") with Sociedad de Servicios Andinos SpA ("SSA").
-Under the Option Agreement, NGE has granted SSA the option (the "Option") to subscribe for 333 shares in the capital of NGE (each, a "Share"), equivalent to approximately 25% of the issued and outstanding Shares upon exercise of the Option, subject to the terms and conditions of the Option Agreement.
+Under the Option Agreement, NGE granted SSA the option (the "Option") to subscribe for 333 shares in the capital of NGE (each, a "Share"), equivalent to approximately 25% of the issued and outstanding Shares upon exercise of the Option, subject to the terms and conditions of the Option Agreement.
 The Shares are not convertible or otherwise exchangeable for common shares of the Company.
 SSA is non-arm's length to the Company.
 No finders' fees are payable for this transaction.

-To exercise the Option, SSA must contribute US\$5,000,000 (in the equivalent amount of Chilean pesos) to NGE, as follows:
+On April 29, 2025 Golden Arrow reported that SSA had met the conditions of the Option Agreeement and exercised its option.
+To exercise the Option, SSA contributed US\$5,000,000 (in the equivalent amount of Chilean pesos) to NGE, as follows:

-US\$2,000,000 in cash, through six bimonthly installments of US\$333,333 commencing on February 1, 2024 (the "Option Payments"), and • perform drilling services, heavy machinery services, truck rental, as well as any other goods or necessary services for the development of field activities at the San Pietro Project (as described below) with an aggregate value of US\$3,000,000 by July 2025 (the "Exploration Expenditures").
+- i.
+US\$2,000,000 in cash; - ii. performed drilling services, heavy machinery services, truck rental, as well as other goods or necessary services for the development of field activities at the San Pietro Project with an aggregate value of US\$3,000,000; and - iii. issuing to NGE a promissory note for the sum of \$18,078.97 representing the balance to be used from the services.